odholden/SpartaInventory/README.md

 * Rspec for tests and assertions
 * FactoryGirl for mocking database models
 * Faker for creating test data
+* HTTParty for requesting

+In order to fully and correctly test the User model class, you must set the following environment variables:

+* IDENTITY_ADMIN_EMAIL - A valid email for an admin user saved in the Identity service
+* IDENTITY_ADMIN_PASSWORD - The associated password for that admin user

-The testing command is `bundle exec rspec`.
+The testing command is `rake spec`.
 You will need to ensure `bundle install` has been run previously to install the above gems for testing.

 ## The Task